-NexPoint has entered into a Services Agreement (the "Services Agreement") with Skyview Group ("Skyview") pursuant to which NexPoint will receive administrative and operational support services to enable it to provide the required advisory services to the Fund.
+HCMFA has entered into a Services Agreement (the "Services Agreement") with Skyview Group ("Skyview"), effective February 25, 2021, pursuant to which HCMFA will receive administrative and operational support services to enable it to provide the required advisory services to the Fund.
 The Adviser, and not the Fund, will compensate all Adviser and Skyview personnel who provide services thereunder.